SolidWallOfCode/txn_box/doc/txn_box.en.rst

 Selection
 =========

 Selection is the root of configuration.
-This is done first by specifygin the extraction of a feature from the transaction then applying :term:`comparison operator`\s, each of which has an associated list of directives.
+This is done first by specifying the extraction of a feature from the transaction then applying :term:`comparison`\s, each of which has an associated list of directives.
 If the comparison is successful, those directives are executed.
 For example, to do a selection based on the host in the client request URL ::